mmistakes/minimal-mistakes/_posts/2016-12-18-haskell-on-raspberry-pi-3.markdown

 At the moment of writing there is an [unfortunate bug](https://github.com/commercialhaskell/stack/issues/2708) with `ghc-options` that prevents `-opta-march=armv7-a` from being passed on to ghc.

+There are two ways to solve the problem.
+Either wrap ghc in a script or modify the settings file.

+Choose the one that works best for you.

+## Wrapping ghc in a script

-so we will be [wrapping ghc in a shell script](https://github.com/commercialhaskell/stack/issues/2708#issuecomment-257066662).
+In this solution we will be [wrapping ghc in a shell script](https://github.com/commercialhaskell/stack/issues/2708#issuecomment-257066662).

 ```
 $ rm ~/.stack/programs/arm-linux/ghc-8.0.1/bin/ghc